seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 Thou giv'st me somewhat to repair myself;
 And though it was mine own, part of my heritage,
 Which my dead father did bequeath to me.
+With this strict charge, even as he left his life,
+'Keep it, my Pericles; it hath been a shield
+Twixt me and death;'--and pointed to this brace;--
+'For that it saved me, keep it; in like necessity--
+The which the gods protect thee from!--may defend thee.'
 It kept where I kept, I so dearly loved it;
 Till the rough seas, that spare not any man,
 Took it in rage, though calm'd have given't again: